miniBill/witch-awakening/DLCs/FolkExpansion/Quests.md

 + If you survive, you can use 2rp per token to purchase anything you purchased in your Witches 'n Inquisition build
 + You can bring back companions from there by buying them for 3rp per token.
 + If you die, you return to Hawthorne with no gains.

+### Sidebar
-+ If you return with mana generation, it is not infinite here, but instead you'll permanently have a 1% mana capacity per second charge rate.
+If you return with mana generation, it is not infinite here, but instead you'll permanently have a 1% mana capacity per second charge rate.

+### Sidebar
-+ To further merit the gold bar Threat ranking despite death not being a serious threat only resulting in failure: Enemies are likely to avoid killing you, prefering torture & abuses.
+To further merit the gold bar Threat ranking despite death not being a serious threat only resulting in failure: Enemies are likely to avoid killing you, preferring torture & abuses.
 You can recover, or you may eventually be killed.

-MAIDEN TRAIN
+## Quest: Maiden Train
+- Slot: Noble
+- Faction: Watchers
-Noble (Watchers) - Evil Route
+- Evil Route: True

-Threat 5
+- Threat: 5
-Conflict 4
+- Conflict: 4
-Reward 6
+- Reward: 6

 There is a special train that runs across either North America, Europe, Siberia, or the left coast of South America through Chile and Argentina.
 It's a scenic route taken by the train once every 4 years for blocks of youth from one All Girls christian jewish, or islamic school to another as part of a coming of age ceremony.
 The train and its tracks are hidden by the veil, but these precessions are often the target of terroristic (at best) acts, considered a high prize job in disreputable circles.
 You are tasked as a Watcher or hired along with Watchers if you've earned their trust, to chaperone the train and ensure it's safe travels.
 In the meantime, enjoy the views.